NeTBoyDev/CustomDI/README.md

-# Dependency Injection Context for Unity
+# Dependency Injection Framework for Unity

 ## Overview
 This project provides a lightweight Dependency Injection (DI) system for Unity, allowing flexible and structured management of dependencies within your game or application.